MNnazrul/Learning-Tailwind-CSS/README.md

 ## Class - 04 : Dark Mode.

-- Create a button after on click it will change the color mode.
+- Create a button such that after click the color mode will change.

+_NOTE_ : add `darkMode: "class", // media or class` to `tailwind.cofig.js` file.
+Learn about the modes(media and class).
+For using class mode, you have to add `class` to `html` tag inside `index.html` file.

 ```jsx
 import React, { useEffect, useState } from "react";